codeigniter4/CodeIgniter4/user_guide_src/source/libraries/email.rst

 ================================

-To protect the username, password and email content while communicating with the SMTP server, encryption on the channel should be used used.
+To protect the username, password and email content while communicating with the SMTP server, encryption on the channel should be used.
 Two different standards are widely deployed and it is important to understand the differences when trying to troubleshoot email sending issues.